andris9/mailsplit/README.md

 Supports both &lt;CR&gt;&lt;LF&gt; and &lt;LF&gt; (or mixed) line endings.
 Embedded rfc822 messages are also parsed, in this case you would get two sequential 'node' objects with no 'data' or 'body' in  between (first 'node' is for the container node and second for the root node of the embedded message).

-In general this module is a primitive for building other e-mail handling stuff.
+In general this module is a primitive for building e-mail parsers/handlers.
+Alternatively you could use it to parse other MIME-like structures, for example *mbox* files or multipart/form-data uploads.

 See [rewrite-html.js](examples/rewrite-html.js) for an usage example where HTML content is modified on the fly (example script adds a link to every *text/html* node)